DarraghReid/krafts/README.md

 Potential shoppers can access products filtered how they please in a single products page.
 They can further explore individual products in a product detail page, on which they can also rate and comment on the products.

 Shoppers are also provided with a cart in which they can store items for purchase as well as adjust quantities of certain products.
-They are also provided with a Profile page wherecan also review and update their shipping as well as view their order history.
+They are also provided with a Profile page where they can also review and update their shipping as well as view their order history.

 Shoppers can also easily access the sites contact information, as well as send emails directly from the Contact page